gabrielgt/EvergineDocs/manual/graphics/textures/create_texture_from_code.md

 | Usage | None, Count2, Count4, Count8, Count16, Count32| Number of samples in the **Texture**.

 #### DataBoxes
-A **DataBox** represents one element of texture.
-Every mipmap level and element of the array defines its own DataBox.
+A **DataBox** represents a data buffer that contains all pixel of an element of texture.
+Every mipmap level, array slice or cube face defines its own DataBox.